-A Virtual Panel may change its self-selected team of PCPs at any time, if it continues to meet the minimum size requirements of the Program and notifies CareFirst.
+A Virtual Panel may change its self-selected team of PCPs at any time if it continues to meet the minimum size requirements of the Program and notifies CareFirst.
 The consent of at least three-fifths (3/5) of the PCPs in the Virtual Panel is required to forcibly remove a practice from the Panel.
-A letter from the Panel's DPR is required to be sent to the practice that was voted to be removed informing them of the Panel's decision.
+A letter from the Panel's Designated Provider Representative (DPR) is required to be sent to the practice that was voted to be removed informing them of the Panel's decision.
+CareFirst may choose to remove PCPs whose lack of participation and cooperation with Panel goals is harming Panel performance, at its option.